Children's geographies: Alternative educational spaces

-Relevance to social interactions
+School-based social interaction

-As children grow they look to the influential adults in their lives for guidance (parents, caregivers and teachers).
+As children grow, they look to the influential adults in their lives (parents, caregivers and teachers) for guidance.
 Most researchers and adults alike agree that communication is key to healthy child development across all modal environments, especially within schools (Lasky, 2000; Hargreaves, 2000; Hargreaves and Fullan, 1998; Hargreaves and Lasky, 2004).
-Lasky's focus remains on the cultural and emotional dynamic between teachers and the parents of their students.
-Where as Hargreaves continuously exemplifies through his data the significant improvement in child performance at school because of an equal power-play communication between teachers and parents/caregivers.
-Where there may be a lack of influential adults, children may look to older age groups within the school environment to observe acceptable behaviours and attention seeking behaviours.
-Research has begun to display the components of the "high quality experience" provided by controlled school-based mentoring relationships (Ahrens et al. 2011).
+Lasky's focus remains on the cultural and emotional dynamic between teachers and the parents of their students, whereas Hargreaves continuously exemplifies through his data the significant improvement in child performance at school because of an equal power-play communication between teachers and parents/caregivers.
+Where there may be a lack of influential adults, children may look to older-age groups within the school environment to observe acceptable behaviours and attention-seeking ones.

+Research has begun to display the components of the 'high-quality experience' provided by controlled school-based mentoring relationships (Ahrens et al., 2011).
 However, other research disputes that the experience is as helpful as it claims to be, suggesting child-mentoring situations often fall short or are only temporarily beneficial (Spencer, 2007; Pryce, 2012).
-Pryce's research highlights the attunement of the mentor to the other's needs highly dictates the beneficial nature of the mentor relationship.
+Pryce's research highlights that the mentor's attunement to the other's needs highly indicates the beneficial nature of the mentor relationship.

-Relevance of technology
+Introduction of technology in children's learning

-The introduction of technology into children's lives has provided a new platform upon which the school environment is no longer contained within a space.
-The place's previous temporal and geographical constrictions have been mobilized by the used of the Internet.
-The outcomes of this mobilization have both been constructive and destructive in the availability of material to learning children (Sancho, 2004) and more extrapersonal interactions among children.
-The educational benefit of I.C.T.
-(Interactive Computer Technology) in the classroom has been a subject supported by various researchers (Aviram and Talmi, 2004).
+The introduction of technology into children's lives has provided a new platform upon which the school environment is no longer contained within a physical space.
+The previous temporal and geographical constrictions of place have been mobilised by use of the Internet.
+The outcomes of this mobilisation have been both constructive and destructive in the availability of learning material to children (Sancho, 2004) and more extrapersonal interactions among children.
+The educational benefit of ICT (information and communications technology) in the classroom has been a subject supported by various researchers (Aviram and Talmi, 2004).

-Relevance to the creation of social identities
+Schools' role in creation of social identity

 The school is an institution in which children observe one another and experiment continuously with their self-image (Hernandez, 2004).
-Hernandez's research recognized a need to recognize children as individuals, and to incorporate their "personal maps" into the educational process, so the gap between the school environment and external environment does not elevate dangerously.
-The centrality of schools to social geography is pivotal.
-Public institutions in Canada and the USA were defined as "nation-building institutions, which sought to create common citizens from ethnically, linguistically and religiously diverse populations" (Moore, 2000; Sweet, 1997).
+Hernandez's research recognises a need to view children as individuals and to incorporate their 'personal maps' into the educational process, so the gap between the school environment and the external environment does not dangerously widen.

+Awareness of the centrality of schools to social geography is very important.
+Public institutions in Canada and the USA were defined as 'nation-building institutions, which sought to create common citizens from ethnically, linguistically and religiously diverse populations' (Moore, 2000; Sweet, 1997).
 The connection between nation-building and public education has held the view that schools shape the knowledge and identities of children (Collins and Coleman, 2008).
-Whether the connection is seen to create negative, destructive social norms or positive, construction of progressive values is dependent "on one's broader political/moral compass" (Collins, 2006; Hunter 1991).
+Whether the connection is seen to create negative, destructive social norms or positive, constructive progressive values is dependent 'on one's broader political/moral compass' (Collins, 2006; Hunter 1991).